Xiaomi M365 Pro Review: Overview

-Carving on the Pro’s 2″-wide tires feels natural.
+Carving on the Pro’s 2-inch wide tires feels natural.
 They have enough size and grip to keep you confidently in control.
-The deck is 2 inches (5 cm) longer and 0.4 in (1 cm) wider than the original.
+The deck is 2.0 inches longer and 0.4 in wider than the original.
 The handlebars are 0.4 in wider and 0.4 in higher.
 Altogether, the upsized geometry gives the rider more comfort and stability than the original.

 Xiaomi M365 Pro Features

 Overall, the Pro is modestly portable, though not nearly as good as the Glion Dolly, which is completely optimized for portability.